Code-Institute-Submissions/rockanrolla/README.md

 __*Average visitor should probably be:*__

-* Between 30 and 70 year old.
+- Between 20 and 80 year old.
+This is a wide range, but music is for all ages.

-* music / Rock and roll lover.
+- Music / Rock and roll lover.

-* Curious about rock history.
+- Curious about rock history.

-* Engaged with concerts and live events.
+- Engaged with concerts and live events.

 __*Most of the visitors to this site are probably looking for:*__

-* Valuable information about the band that made them dance and feel like no other during a single concert or an event.
+- Valuable information about the band that made them dance, sing and feel like no other during a single concert or an event.

-* New ways to keep in touch with their favourite music band
+- New ways to keep in touch with their favourite music band.

+- Listen to the band's songs easyly and without paying for it.

 __*This site could help them to feel part of the crowd again:*__

-* The easy menu allows visitors to navigate between the site pages
+- The easy menu allows visitors to navigate between the site pages

-* Many other music bands overload the sites with sponsors.
-That takes visitor's attention to different things.
-On this site, the band is the main sponsor
+- Many other music bands overload the sites with sponsors.
+This doesn't happen in this site.
+Visitor's attention is directly put to work with the different contents.
+On this site, the band is the main sponsor!

-* Some past events are included and displayed in a time line.
-This should encourage visitors to update their experiences when attending to a concert not displayed on site.
+- Some past events are included and displayed in a time line.
+This should encourage visitors to update their experiences when attending to a concert that is not displayed on the site.

-__*Visitors experiences:*__
+- Some songs of the band are ready to be played with only one click.
+This quick way should engage new and experienced fans to listen to their music and keep the clips.html link saved betweeen their favourites.

+__*Visitors experiences:*__ New and repeating visitors shoul be between the ones that navigate the site.
+Some of their intentions are represented below:

-  1. As a new visitor to this page I would like to navigate throug the contents in a easy way.
+- As a new visitor to this page I would like to navigate throug the contents in a easy way.

-  2. As a new visitor to this page I would like to find some pictures of previous and future events of this band.
+- As a new visitor to this page I would like to find some pictures of previous and future events of this band.

-  3. As a new visitor to this page I would like to listen to some music from this band.
+- As a new visitor to this page I would like to listen to some music from this band.

-  4. As a fan of this band I would like to be able to give some feedback about my feelings during a concert I attended.
+- As a fan of this band I would like to be able to give some feedback about my feelings during a concert I attended.

-  5. As a fan of this band I would like to buy a ticket for a concert.
+- As a fan of this band I would like to buy a ticket for a concert.

-  6. As a fan of this band I would like to follow the band through social media sites.
+- As a fan of this band I would like to follow the band through social media sites.

 __*Wireframes mockups:*__

+Trying to approach the best way to navigate the site and its contents, I started first designing some drafts by hand and then worked with an online application.

   + [Mobile Approach wireframe 01](assets/project_docs/Wireframes/2018.06.29_rockandrollband_prj_wireframe_01.jpg)